-For instance, a class may store the structure for a type of car, and an object may store details about an individual type of car, like a 2020 BMW.
+A class may store the structure for a type of car.
+However, an object may store details about an individual type of car, like a 2020 BMW.
 The most important features of classes and object are as follows:

 - How to create a class